 Studies conducted on mice found that monk fruit extracts could promote weight loss.
 The fruit contains bioactive compounds like mogrosides, especially mogroside IV and V, which inhibit the production of lipase (digestive enzyme) in the pancreas.
 This suppresses appetite, increases satiety, and may help in weight management.
 The oral intake of mogrosides may also reduce triglycerides and total cholesterol levels (1).
-However, further trials on humans are required to substantiate the claims.
+The low calorific value also makes it keto-friendly.
+However, further trials on humans are required to substantiate these claims.

 2. May Reduce Inflammation